Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Detection Evaluation

-We have a total of nine selected enhancement models and two datasets, thus we train a total of 20 YOLO-NAS models including the Original images from both datasets.
-We call YOLO-NAS models that are trained on the Original images as \emph{Original detectors}, and YOLO-NAS models that are trained on enhanced images as \emph{domain detectors}.
-All models are trained using the same parameters and configurations.
-The first experiment is conducted on CUPDD and is shown in Tab. \ref{tab:CUPDD-DET} where the Original detector outperformed all domain detectors by a margin of 4\% at 0.38 mAP.
-Moreover, the Original detector excels in the bushy class by a fair margin of 2\%.
-In contrast, it is outperformed by the AutoEnh. domain detector in the leafy class by a notable margin of 3\% possibly due to the fact that the bushy class has a more complex shape and edges that are being lost by the enhancement noise compared to the simpler leafy class.
-In addition, the images of CUPDD are severely degraded with very low visibility explaining the low Original performance.
-Surprisingly the PCDE achieves very close overall performance to the Original detector although we have discussed in section \ref{sec:enhancement} how the PCDE produces very low-quality and non-visually pleasing images.
+In this section, we show the results of the YOLO-NAS detector on the original and enhanced images of the CUPDD and RUOD.
+We call YOLO-NAS models that are trained on the Original images as \emph{original detectors}, and YOLO-NAS models that are trained on enhanced images as \emph{domain detectors}.
+On the one hand, the performance of the 10 YOLO-NAS original and domain detectors on the CUPDD dataset is shown in Table \ref{tab:CUPDD-DET}.
+The images of the CUPDD are severely degraded with very low visibility explaining the low overall performance of the original and the domain detectors, where the Original detector achieved the highest mAP by a notable margin at 0.38.
+The leading performance of the Original detector was evident in the Bushy class but not in the Leafy class where it outperformed by the AutoEnh domain detector by a notable margin of 3\%.
+This is possibly due to the fact that the bushy class has a more complex shape and edges that are obscured by enhancement noise compared to the simpler Leafy class.
+Unexpectedly, the PCDE achieves very close overall performance to the Original detector although we have discussed in section \ref{sec:enhancement} how the PCDE produces very low-quality and non-visually pleasing images.
 On the contrary, the ICSP has a severely deteriorated mAP performance at 0.22 aligning with the severe deterioration in its enhancement performance.
-However, we consider the ICSP as a special case since it is producing extremely overexposed images.
-The ACDC and TEBCF show lower Leafy class mAP at 0.22 and have overall scores of 0.34 and 0.33, respectively.
-BayesRet shows consistently lower performance across all metrics with an overall mAP of 0.30, while the AutoEnh. exhibit strong results in the Leafy class at 0.31 and an overall score of 0.37.
-Semi UIR provides consistent detection score across all classes with an overall mAP of 0.34, matched by TUDA, which also balances its performance well.
-Finally, USUIR stands out in the Tapey class (0.40) and achieves a commendable overall mAP of 0.35.
-These observations signify the variability in detection performance across different methods, highlighting specific strengths and weaknesses pertinent to each class.
-On the other hand, Tab. \ref{tab:RUOD-DET} shows the detection performance on RUOD dataset with aligned results with Tab. \ref{tab:CUPDD-DET} where the Original detector outperformed all other domain detectors apart from the AutoEnh. which has a matching overall performance.
-Other models achieved moderate performance, including ACDC, TEBCF, BayesRet, and USUIR that show reasonably consistent mAP scores across most classes, resulting in overall mAP values between 0.59 and 0.61.
-Conversely, ICSP consistently ranks with the lowest scores across nearly all classes, yielding the lowest overall mAP at 0.55.
-There is a noticeable trend where all detectors perform best in the Diver and Cuttlefish classes, often registering mAP scores above 0.70.
-Those two classes are mostly found in clear and high quality images and have relatively bigger instance size than other classes.
-An observable note is that the Jellyfish class achieved with the TUDA and BayesRet domain detectors around 3\% higher than the Original detector.
-We conclude that \emph{while enhancement may degrade or maintain the overall detection performance, it has the potential to increase the detection performance for specific object classes.
-This is likely linked to the type of objects and their surrounding backgrounds}.
+The ACDC and TEBCF showed lower Leafy class mAP at 0.22 and have overall scores of 0.34 and 0.33, respectively.
+BayesRet showed consistently lower performance across all classes with an overall mAP of 0.30.
+AutoEnh achieved the highest performance in the Leafy class at 0.31 and an overall score of 0.37.
+Semi-UIR provided consistent detection score across all classes with an overall mAP of 0.34, matched by TUDA.
+Finally, USUIR stood out in the Tapey class at an mAP of 0.40 and achieved an overall mAP of 0.35.